Acedog3/you-can-only-load-this-page-once/README.md

 # A page you can only access once with php
-A page that only allows people to access it once.
+Make sure you set the correct server permissions for ips.txt so no one can access it